claire-codes/blog-com/_posts/2016-04-25-how-to-chain-functions-in-javascript.markdown

 let sponge = new Cake().mix().bake().eat();
 {% endhighlight %}

-Basically, you need make a bunch of methods in an object and have them all return `this`.
-Have all the objects in:
+## But how?

+You can't just randomly start chaining methods and hope they work.
+Chaining works on the methods of an individual object.
+Each of these methods need to return `this`, a reference to the object we're calling the method, i.e. what we want to call the subsequent method on.
+Here's two approaches for implementing the pattern:

-1. an object
+1. methods within an object
-2. or a prototype
+2. adding methods to a prototype

-Make sure the methods modify some internal property and make a method that returns this property.

-Returning `this` is key as you're returning the object that you want to call the next method on in the chain, i.e. this particular object.
+Our object contains an internal property that we'll modify with our chianed methods.
+In addition it will have a method that takes a parameter to actually do something useful with, and a final method that returns this value - this function won't need to return `this` as it won't have any other methods chaining off it.

 ## 1. Use an object

-Set up an object that contains the variable you'll be amending and all your functions.
+Create an object in the usual way.
+Include an internal variable you'll be amending as well as all your functions.

 {% highlight javascript %}
 let chainObj = {
     phrase: "",

+    // the setter
     setPhrase: function(noun) {
         this.phrase = noun;
         return this;